 Never apply essential oils to a child’s face.
 And if any part of the child’s body could end up in his/her mouth (eg. foot/hand) ensure this body part remains covered after application.

 Newborns: (0-12wks) No essential oils are recommended for the first three months.
 This has to do with allowing the mother’s natural scent to be the only one baby is exposed to until breastfeeding is firmly established.
+Newborn skin is also very sensitive and permeable so even small amounts of essential oils should be avoided.
 With this in mind, the use of unscented carrier oils like Grapeseed, Sunflower or deodorized Coconut oil for massage is advised.

 Babies: (12 wks – 12mths) Use 1 drop of lavender, chamomile or mandarin diluted in 10 ml of base oil for massage or bathing.